ome/omero-documentation/omero/developers/cli/index.rst

 -  Any command can be produced by symlinking :file:`bin/omero` to a file of the form "omero-command-arg1-arg2".
 This is useful under :file:`/etc/rc.d` to have a startup script.
--  All commands respond to :omerocmd:`help`.
+-  All commands respond to :program:`omero help`.